alvislim/SG_Rewards_Tracker/README.md

 - when click on sign up, user will be able to navigate to register page
 - when user is at the registration page, user will be able to onboard successfully
 - When click on login, user will be navigate to login page
-- When user is at login page, user will be able to login with the onboarded crendetial
+- When user is at login page, user will be able to login successfuly
 ### Dependencies
 - Bootstrap for the CSS framework
 - PassportJS - authentication layer